w3f/polkadot-wiki/docs/general/polkadotjs-ui.md

 ---
-title: Polkadot-JS UI (Wallet)
+title: Polkadot Developer Interface (Wallet)
-description: A comprehensive guide to Polkadot-JS UI, a wallet for developers and power users in the Polkadot ecosystem.
+description: A comprehensive guide to Polkadot Developer Interface, a wallet for developers and power users in the Polkadot ecosystem.
 ---

 <!-- MessageBox -->
 <div id="messageBox" class="floating-message-box">
   <p>
     Polkadot-JS is for developers and power users only.
-If you need help using the Polkadot-JS UI, you can contact the
+If you need help using the Polkadot Developer Interface, you can contact the
     <a href="https://docs.polkadot.com/get-support/" target="_blank" rel="noopener noreferrer">
       Polkadot Support Team.
     </a>